AbdulJameelPractice/CSharpAndDotnet/CSharp_AdvanceFeatures.md

 - Delegates allow you to
   reference a method and later
   invoke it
+- A delegate is simply a method reference and has a very small memory footprint
 - When to use delegates
   - When you need a callback
     Commonly used in the past when performing background work